 A trip is defined as a group of people traveling and camping together, with associated boats, boating equipment, and supplies, assigned to one scheduled launch, and occupying one beach or campsite per night.
-A trip may split for the purpose of a day loop hike, so that boats may linger for a time at each trailhead for safety purposes;

-however, the trip must rejoin and camp together.
+A trip may split for the purpose of a day loop hike; however, the trip must rejoin and camp together.
 Multiple-boat trips may not separate for any other reason, such as the purpose of obtaining particular campsites along the river corridor.